adevos-x-tech/adevos-x-tech/README.md

 I'm a **full-stack engineer** based in **Dar es Salaam, Tanzania** — building production-ready automation tools, WhatsApp bots, hosting platforms, and developer APIs.
 Everything I build is **live and in active use**.

-I focus on real-world impact: tools that communities and developers across Africa rely on daily.
+I focus on real-world impact: tools that developers across Africa rely on daily.
 No half-finished demos — only shipped products.

 <details>
 <summary><b>View Repositories at a Glance</b></summary>